Mountainwatch | Annabel Herbison

 Where can we go?

-It is important to note, travel bubbles will be what he called a “mix and match” – dependent on how the other countries are going in dealing with the virus and based on up-to-date medical advice.
-We have summarised everything we know about the countries that are most likely to have a travel bubble open in time for the upcoming ski and mountain biking seasons below.
+We have summarised everything we know about the countries that are already open, or are most likely to have a travel bubble open in time for the upcoming ski and mountain biking seasons below.

-The U.S. borders are open to Australian* and New Zealand citizens wanting to travel to the country.
+The U.S. borders are open to Australian and New Zealand citizens wanting to travel to the country.
 All air passengers arriving to the U.S. from a foreign country are to get tested no more than three days before the flight departs and must present the negative result, or documentation of having recovered from Covid-19 to the airline before boarding.
-There are currently no vaccination requirements for visitors travelling to the United States, however, from early November vaccination for all foreign nationals will be a mandatory requirement to enter the country.
+From November vaccination for all foreign nationals will be a mandatory requirement to enter the country.

-The White House coronavirus response coordinator, Jeff Zients also recently announced that the United States is set to reopen its borders in November to fully vaccinated travelers from 30 countries that currently have travel bans in place.
-This includes the likes of the UK, EU and China.
-The pace of vaccination in the U.S. has been steady recently, with around 949,000 doses a day.
-56 percent of the population has now been double-vaccinated, that’s two-thirds of American adults (numbers vary from state to state).
+The pace of vaccination in the U.S. has been steady recently, with around 1.01 million doses a day.
+59 percent of the population has now been double-vaccinated, that’s over two-thirds of American adults (numbers vary from state to state).
 If you are looking into a ski holiday, take note of Vail Resorts’ Indoor Safety Protocols for the 2021-22 Season, requiring vaccination for all employees and for guests to dine indoors.

-The Trans-Tasman bubble between New Zealand and Australia is currently on pause until November 19, when the NZ Government is set to review its status.
-National airline carrier Air New Zealand CEO Greg Foran recently stated he believes travel between Australia and New Zealand could resume by November.
+National airline carrier Air New Zealand CEO Greg Foran recently stated he believes travel between Australia and New Zealand could resume in November.
 However, he noted that the unrestricted travel bubble that operated from April to July would not return – meaning pre-departure tests and proof of vaccination would likely be required.
 However, Australian Prime Minister Scott Morrison has said the government will work towards completely quarantine-free travel for certain countries, such as New Zealand, when it is safe to do so.

 Will I need a Vaccine passport?